Ximi1970/systray-x/README.md

 This add-on / companion app will not work with flatpaks or snaps of Thunderbird.
 They do not allow native messaging hosts outside the packages.
 You need to use a workaround for Wayland.
 In some distributions this is already applied.
+The shortcut option does not work in GNOME or Wayland.

 ## Binaries (System)